 Not only is YouTube the most popular streaming audio service in the United States, but it also just happens to be the second most popular social media site and the second largest search engine as well.
 With 66 percent of people being interviewed by Statista saying they would listen to YouTube frequently, it has earned the top place for 2018.
 Did you have any doubt?

-In a close second place comes Pandora at 63% of those polled saying they would gladly listen to streaming audio often.
-Listed as a free radio streaming channel which allows you to listen to the music of your choice, any genre, it is no surprised that it is right on the tail of YouTube.
+In a close second place comes Pandora at 63% of those polled saying they would gladly listen to streaming audio often, using services like Cloud Cover Music to assist with streaming within stores.
+Listed as a free radio streaming channel that allows you to listen to the music of your choice, any genre, it is no surprise that it is right on the tail of YouTube.

 This is one which comes as a shock in many circles.
 Although close to Google Play Music in the rankings, iHeartRadio beat out Google by a mere three percentage points.
 With 47 percent of respondents saying they would listen often, sometimes daily, it really is a shocker that this particular platform ranked as highly as it did.